Physical Therapy for Acute and Chronic Pain Management

 - Circulation problems

 - Family and other psychosocial barriers

 How Physical Therapy Can Help

-Hands-on treatment - soft tissue and other techniques are effective to help decrease pain and increase mobility.
+Hands-on treatment - soft tissue mobilization/ manipulation and other techniques are effective ways to help decrease pain and increase mobility.
 Graded exercise programs will improve your strength and endurance making it easier to move through your day without pain.
 Physical Therapy can improve daily activities like getting out of a chair or a car, climbing stairs, walking long distances, performing all work activities, and leisure activities.
 These are daily activities that a graded exercise program, ergonomic and body mechanic training, and injury prevention strategies provided by a physical therapist, will help you return to functional wellness at home, work, and play.